mingruimingrui/torch-collections/docs/retinanet.md

 *training*
 > `loss :tensor:`
-The mean loss of this batch.
+The mean loss of this batch, ready for backprop.

 *evaluation*
 > `detections :list:`